rohitpaul09/Power-BI-Pharmacy-Sales-Dashboard/README.md

 ## Project Overview

-Pharmacy-Sales-Dashboard is a comprehensive Power BI dashboard designed for analyzing pharmacy sales data.
-The project includes integration with a MySQL database, allowing for real-time data analysis and visualization.
-This dashboard provides valuable insights into sales trends, product performance, and customer behaviors within pharmacy operations.
+Pharmacy-Sales-Dashboard is a comprehensive Power BI dashboard designed for analyzing pharmacy sales data, integrated with a MySQL database for real-time analysis and visualization, offering insights into sales trends, product performance, and customer behaviors, and is further optimized by selectively fetching only essential data using well-designed, parameterized queries for enhanced performance and efficiency.

 ## Features